steryu/UnityGame/README.md

 }
 ```

-The `spawner class` wil first intiziale a timer that use for the interval and the in de update() method loop trough the `EnemySpawer` array and spawn the enemies within a radom customizeable range and then automaticly follow the player.
+The `spawner class` will first initialize a timer that is used for the interval between spawns.
+In the `update()` method I loop trough the array of `EnemySpawner` instances.
+This loop calls the spawning of enemies based on the predefined intervals and instatiates the enemies within a radom customizable range.
+They then automaticly follow the player.

 ```C#
 public class Spawner : MonoBehaviour